hkatakam2/CuseShares/rough.md

 upload some food pictures
 what are the device native features we are using? taking a photo, gps location;

+cusefoodshare:
+what are the advanced features? theme, search, refresh, maps

 may be i prefer BLoC architecure over the MVVM fix google sign in